CircuitQ: An open-source toolbox for superconducting circuits: From the symbolic Hamiltonian to its numerical implementation

+\paragraph{Dielectric Loss} Another noise channel present in superconducting qubits is relaxation due to the fact that the electrical field, which stores capacitive energy, couples to charged fluctuators~\cite{krantz_quantum_2019}.
+The resulting effect on the $T_1$ time is calculated with equation~\ref{eq:T1_diel}.
+Here we sum over all capacitors in the circuit.

+\paragraph{Flux noise} The fluctuation of spins on the superconducting material are suspected to be the origin of flux noise~~\cite{krantz_quantum_2019}.
+Those fluctuations perturb the magnetic field, which stores inductive energy, effectively leading to fluctuations of the electrical current of the inductive elements.
+We estimate the corresponding contribution to the relaxation time with equation~\ref{eq:T1_flux}.
+As described in section~\ref{sec:symbolic_Hamiltonian}, we assign an external flux to a subset of edges $\mathcal{B}_c$ of the circuit graph.
+We therefore sum over all such edges to estimate the flux noise.
+If the associated element is a Josephson junction, the current operator is given by $\hat{I}=I_C \sin \frac{\hat{\Phi}}{\Phi_0}$, while the expression $\hat{I}= \frac{\hat{\Phi}}{L}$ is used for linear inductors.
+We included the possibility to obtain a lower bound on the $T_1$ estimate by summing not only over the edges in $\mathcal{B}_c$ but including all inductive edges.

 The focus of this toolbox is on pure qubit design without considering qubit control such as state preparation.
 Therefore, we do not consider noise due to the Purcell effect for now.
-We also do not include pure dephasing mechanisms explicitly, which stem from fluctuations in offset charge or offset flux and can be computed from the respective dispersion.
-Fig.~\ref{fig:t1} gives an overview of the $T_1$ contributions that are estimated by the toolbox for the exemplary circuits which are shown in Fig.~\ref{fig:examples}.
+We also did not include pure dephasing mechanisms explicitly, which can be attributed to the fluctuation of the qubit frequency due to various noise channels.
+Estimating those dephasing processes would entail the calculation of the derivative of the qubit frequency with respect to the particular noise source.
+This derivative could be either calculated numerically or even symbolically, depending on the efficiency of those approaches.
+Adding dephasing processes to the analysis is an important part of our outlook, as it is an essential part of an extensive and general study of superconducting circuits.

+In comparison to the related open-source software toolbox scQubits~\cite{groszkowski_scqubits_2021}, we follow a similar strategy by estimating the coherence times using Fermi's golden rule combined with the specific noise spectral densities from literature.
+However, our expressions for the noise spectral densities differ in the case of noise due to quasiparticle tunneling and flux noise, where we follow Nguyen et al.'s study of the fluxonium qubit~\cite{nguyen_high-coherence_2019}.
+We also add the contribution due to linear inductances to calculate noise due to quasiparticle tunneling.